vidhi-arora/Music-Player/README.md

 # Music-Player

-Screens of a Music Player created using HTML AND CSS
+Screens of a Music Player created using HTML and CSS